jjwmezun/boskeopolis-land/README.md

 ### Basic Code
 * Fix glitch wherein Autumn can't move upward on a ladder after a map transition.
-* Fix glitch wherein one character's bouncing affects 'nother character's bouncing ( in "Rooftop Rumble" Autumn can mess up "Dagny"'s movements & cause her to fall into a hole by bouncing on the spring as "Dagny"'s doing so ).
-This is caused by a bounce variable being held & saved in the GroundedMovement component, which is also shared as a static instance 'mong all sprites.
-Either make instance non-static or save bounce variable in sprite.
-* Sprite class still a mess--look into organizing states ( isJumping, isDucking, onLadder, etc. ) into finite state machine ).
+* Sprite class still a mess -- look into organizing states ( isJumping, isDucking, onLadder, etc. ) into finite state machine ).
 * Timers kinda wonky.
 In particular, I want to find a way to encapsulate common "if hit; else if on, update; else, start" pattern in the class itself so I don't have to keep typing it.
 Sometimes the stopping mechanism for TimerSimple is wonky ( see SewerMonster class ).
 * "full" console argument is bugged for some reason.